suma-project/Suma/docs/docs/installation.md

 * MySQL recommended version 5.1
 * Apache recommended version 2.2
 * PHP required version of at least 5.3.3 (including cURL, mbstring, PDO, and DOM). ** Please note that different server operating systems may use different module names.
-If you are experiencing unexpected issues with Suma after installation, check your server logs for missing PHP modules.**
+If you are experiencing unexpected issues with Suma after installation, check your server logs for missing PHP modules.** See the development environment for Suma, [Suma-Vagrant](https://github.com/suma-project/Suma-Vagrant/blob/master/ansible/roles/demo/tasks/server.yml#L23-L57), for a full list of required PHP modules.
 * Zend Framework 1.12 - required for Suma server, included with Suma code
 * Various Javascript Libraries - all included with Suma code